 Disc readers are safe components to buy used.
 However, the price of disc readers has declined significantly over the years, meaning you won’t save a lot of cash buying used.

-When looking to buy a disc reader, pay extra attention to the unit’s physical appearance.
+When buying a disc reader, pay extra attention to the unit’s appearance.
 For example, avoid buying disc readers that appear damaged or have broken parts.

 PC Parts that you shouldn’t buy used

 While buying used parts for your PC can help you lower overall repair or assembly costs, some parts are best when brand new.
 In this section, we’ll discuss PC parts that you shouldn’t buy used.

 Buying a used hard drive is a sure recipe for disaster.
 While the device might work for a while, it might eventually fail, especially if you don’t know its usage history.

 This is because hard drives usually come packed with magnetic platters that spin at thousand revolutions per minute (rpm).

 Hard drives also contain moving heads that communicate information to the magnetic platters.